King (chess): History

-The king's predecessor is the piece of the same name in shatranj.
-Like the modern king, it is the most important piece in the game and can move to any neighboring square.
-However, in shatranj, baring the king is a win unless the opponent can do the same immediately afterward; stalemating the king is a win; and castling does not exist.
+Chaturanga: c.
+600 CE raja (India)

+The earliest documented chess king was known as the raja.
+This piece could move one square in any direction and determined the outcome of the game, a feature that remains in modern chess.

+Shatranj: c.
+7th–9th centuries shah (Persia and the Islamic world)

+In shatranj, the king was called the shah, a name that helps derive the terms "check" and "checkmate".
+(Checkmate, 2024) According to shatranj rules, if only the king remained on the board, it was a loss unless the opponent was in the same position, which resulted in a draw.
+Additionally, a stalemate was counted as a win for the player delivering the stalemate.

+Early modern chess: late 15th century

+Castling was introduced in medieval Europe, where different regions had their own rules.
+One example was the "king's leap", which let the king move two squares.
+Early versions of castling took two moves: first, the king moved two spaces, then the rook moved next to the king.

+Modern chess

+By this time, the rules for the king, including castling, check, and checkmate, had been standardized across Europe.
+Stalemate was officially defined as a draw.

 Strategy

 Although the king is the most valuable piece on the board due to its role in determining the outcome of the game, its practical activity varies greatly between the opening, middlegame, and endgame.
 In the opening and middlegame, the king is generally kept safe through castling and by remaining behind pawn cover.
-However, in the endgame the king becomes an active and often decisive piece, capable of supporting passed pawns, restricting the opponent’s king, and participating directly in the attack.
+In the endgame, the king becomes an active and often decisive piece, capable of supporting passed pawns, restricting the opponent's king, and participating directly in the attack.

 Shouldering

 Another common endgame technique is shouldering.
 In this strategy, a king deliberately occupies a path that prevents the opposing king from approaching critical areas of the board, often pushing the rival king further away from the action.
 Shouldering is frequently decisive in races to support passed pawns.